EmeraldBlock/LIT-CTF-2022-writeups/web/Among Us.md

 ## Solution

 Viewing the HTML code of the website doesn't reveal much.
-The only thing that might be of interest is the [sussy-yellow-amogus](http://litctf.live:31779/sussy-yellow-amogus) gif file, but the flag isn't in there either.
+The only thing that might be of interest is the [sussy-yellow-amogus](http://litctf.live:31779/sussy-yellow-amogus) gif file, but the flag isn't in there either (and this is a web challenge, not a steganography challenge).

-However, if we press F12 and go to the `Network` tab, we can see that the site makes a request for the [sussy-yellow-amogus](http://litctf.live:31779/sussy-yellow-amogus) file.
+However, if we press F12 and go to the `Network` tab, we can see the request the site makes for the [sussy-yellow-amogus](http://litctf.live:31779/sussy-yellow-amogus) file.
 Viewing the `Response Headers` section of this request, we can see this:

 ```
 accept-ranges: bytes